 This workshop is part of UNM's Research Data Services Coffee & Code workshop series that focus on tools and strategies that make data management, analysis, visualization, communication, and sharing more efficient and more fun.
-This workshop will continue the introduction to basic programming concepts and their execution using the python programming language within the Jupyter notebook system that was started last month.
+This Spring we are doubling the fun with two workshops each month for February, March, and April.

 In response to recommendations of social distancing and minimizing personal interaction to reduce opportunities for transmission of the COVID-19 virus RDS is moving our workshops online for the foreseeable future.
 Please register so that we can send you any updates to the workshop connection information or scheduling.

 This workshop will be virtually presented via Zoom.
 Zoom connection information will be sent out as part of the workshop reminder the day before the workshop.

 Related LibGuide: Data Workshops and Webinars by Karl Benedict

 - Time Zone:

 - Mountain Time - US & Canada (change)